Lindafchsl/abap-file-formats/docs/json.md

 Adding additional custom fields in any ABAP file formats JSON file is not allowed.

 Therefore, generated JSON Schemas contain the property `"additionalProperties": false`.
-This means, no additional fields can be added to the JSON files.
+This means that no additional fields can be added to the JSON files.

 If new fields are added to the ABAP file format, the JSON Schema will be updated with the new field.
 If fields are removed from the ABAP file format, a new JSON Schema will be defined and the `formatVersion` will be increased.